Live-Charts/WebSiteDocs/v1/Components/index.md

-LiveCharts is designed to be easy for the user, everything is updated and animated automatically, the library will only update when it considers it is necessary, not every time your data changes, when you add/remove series, or add/remove values the chart will update by itself, you really don’t need to worry about anything but your business, let LiveCharts handle the charting.
+LiveCharts is designed to be easy for the user, everything is updated and animated automatically, the library will only update when it considers it is necessary, not every time your data changes, when you add/remove series, or add/remove values the chart will update by itself, you don’t need to worry about anything but your business, let LiveCharts handle the charting.

 ### Starting Sample